Interplanetary contamination: Mars

 There is ample evidence to suggest that Mars once offered habitable conditions for microbial life.
 It is therefore possible that microbial life may have existed on Mars, although no evidence has been found.

 It is thought that many bacterial spores (endospores) from Earth were transported on Mars spacecraft.
 Some may be protected within Martian rovers and landers on the shallow surface of the planet.
-In that sense, Mars may have already been interplanetarily contaminated.
+In that sense, Mars may have already been contaminated.

 Certain lichens from the arctic permafrost are able to photosynthesize and grow in the absence of any liquid water, simply by using the humidity from the atmosphere.
 They are also highly tolerant of UV radiation, using melanin and other more specialized chemicals to protect their cells.

-Although numerous studies point to resistance to some of Mars conditions, they do so separately, and none has considered the full range of Martian surface conditions, including temperature, pressure, atmospheric composition, radiation, humidity, oxidizing regolith, and others, all at the same time and in combination.
+Although numerous studies point to resistance to some of Mars conditions, they do so separately, and none have considered the full range of Martian surface conditions, including temperature, pressure, atmospheric composition, radiation, humidity, oxidizing regolith, and others, all at the same time and in combination.
 Laboratory simulations show that whenever multiple lethal factors are combined, the survival rates plummet quickly.

 Other studies have suggested the potential for life to survive using deliquescing salts.
 These, similarly to the lichens, use the humidity of the atmosphere.
 If the mixture of salts is right, the organisms may obtain liquid water at times of high atmospheric humidity, with salts capturing enough to be capable of supporting life.

 Research published in July 2017 shows that when irradiated with a simulated Martian UV flux, perchlorates become even more lethal to bacteria (bactericide effect).
 Even dormant spores lost viability within minutes.
 In addition, two other compounds of the Martian surface, iron oxides and hydrogen peroxide, act in synergy with irradiated perchlorates to cause a 10.8-fold increase in cell death when compared to cells exposed to UV radiation after 60 seconds of exposure.
 It was also found that abraded silicates (quartz and basalt) lead to the formation of toxic reactive oxygen species.
 The researchers concluded that "the surface of Mars is lethal to vegetative cells and renders much of the surface and near-surface regions uninhabitable."
 This research demonstrates that the present-day surface is more uninhabitable than previously thought, and reinforces the notion to inspect at least a few meters into the ground to ensure the levels of radiation would be relatively low.

 Enceladus

 The Cassini spacecraft directly sampled the plumes escaping from Enceladus.
 Measured data indicates that these geysers are made primarily of salt rich particles with an 'ocean-like' composition, which is thought to originate from a subsurface ocean of liquid saltwater, rather than from the moon's icy surface.
 Data from the geyser flythroughs also indicate the presence of organic chemicals in the plumes.
-Heat scans of Enceladus's surface also indicate warmer temperatures around the fissures where the geysers originate, with temperatures reaching −93 °C (−135 °F), which is 115 °C (207 °F) warmer than the surrounding surface regions.
+Heat scans of Enceladus's surface also indicate higher temperatures around the fissures where the geysers originate, with temperatures reaching −93 °C (−135 °F), which is 115 °C (207 °F) warmer than the surrounding surface regions.